web3/web3.js/packages/web3-providers/README.md

 ```

 #### BatchRequest
-The BatchRequest provides the possibility to send RPC requests as batch.
+The BatchRequest provides the possibility to send JSON-RPC requests as batch.
 Please read the [documentation][docs] for more.

 ```js